 Publishers are starting to require that authors include their ORCID or sign up for one during the submission process.
 Why not create your ORCID now?

 Is This Journal Publisher Legit?

-Signs a journal or publisher might be "predatory" or that it might not be a good fit.
+Signs a journal or publisher might be deceptive or predatory include: